pathology-data-mining/Mussel/README.md

 ## SnakeMake Pipeline

+Run the snakemake pipeline on a set of slides to build a shareable 'reef' of slide patches and extracted features.

 ### Configuration

 Create a `config/config.yaml` file that conforms to the specification in `config/config.schema.yaml`. `slide_list_path` must be set to a file containing the list of image IDs that you wish to analyze.
-The image IDs must exist in the `slide_directory_path`.
+The image IDs must exist in the `slide_directory_csv_path`, which is a csv file that must conform to `config/slides.schema.yaml`.
 If you set a `parameters_path` to override defaults, make sure that conforms to the `config/params.schema.yaml` in .csv format (i.e. columns are parameters and rows are the parameter values).

 ### Using HT-Condor for job submission